 - Use What You Have Learned

 You have gone through a first round of interviews, so there is a high probability you know more about the company than you did previously.
 Take what you have learned and figure out new ways to impress the interviewers, using the knowledge that you have.
 This means take what you have learned about the company and find stories from your past that will impress the people that work within that company.
+See also – How to Thoroughly Research a Company.

 - Brush Up on Technical Knowledge

 If your first round of interviews was with a human resources manager or someone whose job it is to interview for all positions within the company, then your second interview is very likely to be conducted by someone within the department that you are going to work.
 That means that they have more technical knowledge of the field, and are likely to quiz you on that knowledge.
 Try to re-study the skills you will need to have so that you can easily answer their questions.
+Make sure you know the exact job requirements and expectations, then you can describe all the experiences you have had which address the exact needs of the role.

 - Plan For Your Job